Table of Contents

-Brands are not limited anymore to play their ads within another video and they have more options to place their ads on almost any website now instead of just youtube.
+Brands are not limited anymore to playing their ads within another video, and they have more options to place their ads on almost any website now instead of just YouTube.

 Another advantage of outstream is that they are less intrusive than instream videos.

 With the latter one, it can be perceived as an annoyance when they interrupt your viewing experience.